Challenging Academics in a Close-knit Learning Community

 - A cohesive curriculum with no secondary textbooks, no exams, and no busy work

-- Excellent professors, including Aristotle, Augustine, Shakespeare, and C.S.
+- Open discussion of primary texts, including those of Aristotle, Augustine, Shakespeare, and C.S.
 Lewis

 - Exemption from general education classes in order to complete a minor or second major in humanities